jw56578/pp2/pp2/README.md

 ## 2 Registration
-* verify that registration is working
-Following are the responses from this call (do not show any response, just forward user to the existing login URL with a busy screen message of “Loading VuTeur…”) Success = 1,
-LoginFailure = 2,
-MissingData = 3,
-CouldNotParseGeoLocation = 4,
-NotOnCampus = 5,
-NotAssociatedToAnyServers = 6,
-NotAssociatedToAnyCampuses = 7,
-NoServerConfiguredForGeo = 8,
-NoMatchOnIp = 9
-* If response above is “1”, cache that the user has been successfully registered and don’t call this registration process again, otherwise keep trying to register to get all data
+* I'm sending all the info, but im never getting back a success code', I always get 3

 ## 3 Browser
-* toolbar at bottom of the screen?
+* toolbar at bottom of the screen? android already has a toolbar.
 * The arrow should take you back to the previous screen in the browser’s history
 * The house should take you to the “#/” (root bookmark so whole site is not reloaded)
 * The right icon should be replaced with anything that indicates refresh and it should refresh the current screen